What States Are Southern? Complete Guide to Southern States in the US

 The Reconstruction Era (1865-1877) aimed to rebuild the war-torn South and finally establish equal civil rights for newly freed African Americans in states in the South.

-But defiant resistance from most white Southerners in Alabama, Mississippi, and other states eventually led to the rollback of black rights and the imposition of oppressive Jim Crow laws strictly enforcing racial segregation in all public facilities.
+However, defiant resistance from most white Southerners in Alabama, Mississippi, and other states eventually led to the rollback of black rights and the imposition of oppressive Jim Crow laws strictly enforcing racial segregation in all public facilities.

 Only when the hard-won victories of the 1950s-60s Civil Rights Movement did these institutionalized discriminatory policies in Delaware, Alabama, and other states in the South finally fully unravel under the leadership of courageous figures like Rosa Parks, Rev. Martin Luther King Jr., and others in states that make up the Southern region.